Medical Parking Accommodations

 - Your request and documentation must be submitted annually (i.e., if you received medical housing accommodations for 2016-2017, you must reapply and submit updated documentation).

-- The deadline to apply for returning students is March 3, 2017.
+- The deadline to apply for returning students for FALL 2018 is TBD.

-- The deadline to apply for incoming freshmen and transfer students is June 1, 2017.
+- The deadline to apply for incoming freshmen and transfer students for FALL 2018 is TBD.

 Step Three: Notification

 - You will receive written notification from the Accessibility Services Office regarding the status of your request.

 - If you are granted your request, you will need to pick up your permit at the Campus Police Office, and they will also discuss payment with you.
 On-campus parking has an associated fee; please speak with campus police with any questions or concerns.

 Decisions regarding reasonable medical parking accommodation requests are based on these criteria:

 - Is space available that meets the student’s needs?
 Multiple lots are considered to meet students’ needs.